 (v) Components of commercial end items.
-If an end item has been determined to be commercial, many of the components of that end item are likely to be commercial.
+If an end product has been determined to be commercial, many of the components of that end item are likely to be commercial.
 However, every component of a commercial end item cannot be presumed to be a commercial item.
 One way for the contracting officer to determine if all the components of a commercial end item can reasonably be considered commercial is to determine the basis for the commerciality determination of the end item.
 If an end item is a commercially available off-the-shelf (COTS) item, the contracting officer could reasonably make a determination that all the components of that end item are commercial.
 Generally, however, information on the end item alone will be insufficient to determine commerciality of the components, and information will be needed on the components themselves.
 This information could include sales and technical data.

 (viii) Predominantly commercial facilities.
 When contracting officers have evidence that an item is produced in a facility that is predominantly engaged in producing similar items for the commercial market, this should be considered a potential indicator of commerciality.
 Contracting officers must conduct market research to an appropriate extent to determine if sufficient documentation can be obtained on which to base a commerciality determination.
 It cannot be presumed that all items in a predominantly commercial facility are commercial, because some facilities produce both commercial and Government-unique items that are manufactured independently.
 However, products manufactured on integrated production lines with little differentiation between the commercial and Government products can generally be considered commercial.

-(S-98) If a prospective contractor offers any item other than the exact approved item cited in the item description, the alternate item must be evaluated for technical acceptability.
+(S-99) If a prospective contractor offers any item other than the exact item cited in the item description, the alternate item must be evaluated for technical acceptability.
 Quoters or offerors must comply with the requirement in FAR 52.212-1 to provide a technical description of the items being offered in sufficient detail to evaluate compliance with solicitation requirements.